signetica/MoonPhase/README.md

 * const char *phaseName The name of the moon phase: New, Full, etc.

-* const char *zodiacName The name of the constellation the moon is in.
+* const char *zodiacName The name of the Zodiac constellation the moon is in.